JefeLitman/VideoDataGenerator/README.md

 the notation of channels in the last dimension.
 NFHWC (N - Batch, F - Frames, H - Height, W - Widht and C - Channels).

-**Actual version: v1.9**
+**Actual version: v1.9.1**

 - Features:
     - Deleted the option to work with video files (*avi, *.mp4, etc).
 The reason is given by the performance, when we use files or a mix of files and folders we need to add an extra work that slow substantial the process of training.
-    - Work with the API of tensorflow `keras.model.fit_generator` and actually the API apply parallelism in the generator so It's not necessary parallelize `VideoDataGenerator`.
+    - Work with the API of tensorflow `keras.model.fit_generator` and actually the API apply parallelism in the generator with num_workers so It's not necessary parallelize `VideoDataGenerator`.
     - Fixed a bug with the folder dev, when creating the object this folder is ignored.
     - Fixed a bug in sequential, random and custom frame crop by a infinite loop